Dmytro-Yakovenko/MeetUp/backend/README.md

     ```

 * Successful Response: If you ARE NOT the organizer of the group.
 Shows only
-  members that don't have a status of "pending".
+  members that don"t have a status of "pending".
   * Status Code: 200
   * Headers:
     * Content-Type: application/json